MatusOllah/gophengine/README.md

 **NOTE**: This is a mod.
 This is not the vanilla game and should be treated as a modification.

+## Why?

+I wanted to make a easy to use modding Go API for Friday Night Funkin' (something like Forge but for FNF).

 ## Features

 - **Options menu**